kunal1307/order-api/README.md

 INTEGRATION_REQRES_API_KEY='REQRES_APIKEY' \
 mvn clean spring-boot:run`

-for varifying you need to check the postgres desktop app and run the query
+for verifying you need to check the postgres desktop app and run the query

 _SELECT * FROM orders;_

+## How to run with Docker
+### Prerequisites
+- Docker Desktop
+- Docker Compose

 **Docker**